juggernaut0/vote/README.md

 variable set to the same value as used in the UI.

 ## TODO
-* UI side graceful error handling, alert messages
 * Add missing indexes to response table
+* Add page to view history of polls you've responded to
 * Add page for poll creator to remove votes
-* Add script or gradle plugin to automatically dockerize
 * Add option to show poll creators email
 * Dark mode